-In early 1970's Congress passed a revised and updated Clean Water Act (CWA) that regulates wastewater discharges to the waters of the United States and created a program called the National Pollutant Discharge Elimination System (NPDES) that requires certain industries, municipalities, and commercial facilities to meet national water quality criteria for point source discharges to rivers and streams in the United States.
+In 1972, Congress passed the Clean Water Act (CWA), which regulates discharges to waters of the United States and created a program called the National Pollutant Discharge Elimination System (NPDES).
+NPDES requires certain industries, municipalities, and commercial facilities to meet national water quality criteria for point source discharges to rivers and streams in the United States.

 EPA Permitting Process

-In order to discharge storm water from the separate storm sewer system in large municipalities, like the District, the DC Government was required to obtain an NPDES discharge permit for their MS4.
+To discharge stormwater from the municipal separate storm sewer system (MS4), the District is required to obtain an NPDES discharge permit from the Environmental Protection Agency.
 NPDES permits have site-specific requirements regarding the release of discharge into waters of the US, and often include regulatory guidance for discharges from industrial and construction sites, monitoring of these discharges, enforcement activities for violators, fiscal availability of monies, and annual reporting and implementation planning.

 District of Columbia MS4 Permit

 The District applied for its first MS4 permit in 1999 and has been on a 5-year permit cycle since.
 The current MS4 permit became effective on June 22, 2018, and expires on June 22, 2023.
 This permit requires the District to conduct a variety of pollution-reduction activities including implementation of stormwater best management practices (BMPs), conducting public education and outreach, and monitoring District waters for various pollutants.
 DOEE’s MS4 Annual Report and StoryMap provide information on the District’s accomplishments toward the permit requirements.